ibm-cloud-docs/hybrid-workloads/hybrid-services-tutorial.md

 The commitment term begins and you can start viewing billing information on IBM Cloud.
 The pod is ready for workload deployments.

-## Creating a schematics workspace
+## Creating a schematics workspace for on-premisis workloads
 {: #schematics}
+{: step}

-Create a schematics workspace in the location associated with the pod using the PowerVS interface
+Create a schematics workspace in the location associated with the pod installed on-premises by using the PowerVS interface.
+Use out of the box images to jumpstart deployments for your

 1. Go to **Menu > Power Virtual Server > Workspaces** and click **Create a workspace**.
 1. Select On-premises and choose the satellite location associated with the pod.
 Click **Continue**.
 1. Enter the workspace name and select a resource group.
 1. Click **Create**.
-1. Click **View virtual servers** on the workspace that you created.

 ## Creating a virtual server instance
 {: #create-instance}
+{: step}

 Quickly deploy SAP, Redhat Openshift and other supported workloads.
-Detailed views of storage pool and host leel
+Detailed views of storage pool and host level.

-## Monitoring infrastructure capacity
-{: #monitor-capacity}

-understanding how much capacity is allocated and available across all of the clients pods
+1. Click the **Action icon > View virtual servers** on the workspace that you created.
+1. Click **Create instance**.
+1.

 ## Integrating with {{site.data.keyword.Bluemix_notm}} services
 {: #integrate-cloud}